golang/dep/README.md

 ### Day-to-day workflow

-When you or a collaborator add/remove/change dependencies, run
+When you or a collaborator add/remove/change dependencies by modifying your `import`s or `Gopkg.toml`, run

 ```sh
 $ dep ensure